-- Industry: Beverages - Alcoholic
+- Industry: Beverages - Wineries & Distilleries

-- Market Cap: 0.63B
+- Market Cap: 0.39B

-- P/E: 26.24
+- P/E: 5.74

-- Dividend Yield: 1.52
+- Dividend Yield: 2.93%

-- 3, 5, 10-year Dividend Growth: Dividend Snapshot Members Only
+- Dividend Growth: Members Only

 Revenue Growth & Market Exposure

-As one of Canada’s most respected producers of wines across all key price segments, Andrew Peller produces a wide range of wines and spirits.
-The company is well-known for its signature products like Icewine, Chardonnay and Riesling as well as premium and ultra-premium red wines.
+As one of Canada’s most respected producers of wines across all key price segments, Andrew Peller produces a wide range of wines and spirits and is known for its signature products like Icewine, Chardonnay, and Riesling as well as premium and ultra-premium red wines.

 Andrew Peller has consistently paid dividends every year since 1979.
-The company’s most recent dividend hike was an impressive 19%, representing the seventh year of a continuous dividend increase.
-Andrew Peller has a payout ratio of 41% with a dividend yield of 1.5% currently.
-The company has maintained a dividend growth of 6% CAGR over the last decade.
+The company last raised its dividend by an impressive 19% in 2019, marking the seventh year of a continuous dividend increase.
+Andrew Peller has a payout ratio of just 12% with a dividend yield of ~2% currently.

+Andrew Peller has a successful track record of growth and strong operating performance.
+A continual review of its operations and cost structure should further reduce costs and enhance its production efficiencies.
 Andrew Peller is eyeing the expansion of its distribution channels and customer base through the introduction of new brands and entry into new markets.
 The company is also investing significantly in sales and marketing to drive future growth.
-It is nicely placed to benefit from favorable dynamics of the Canadian wine market offering a large market for higher-priced premium wine as well.
+It is nicely placed to benefit from the favorable dynamics of the Canadian wine market offering a large market for higher-priced premium wine as well.